Emergency advice

 Hand bandage:

-2. Secure end around wrist.
+2. Secure the end around the wrist

-3. Check circulation.
+3. Check their circulation.

 What to do

 1. Start by putting the end of the bandage on the inside of their wrist, below the bottom of their thumb.
-Wrap the bandage around their wrist, twice.
+Wrap the bandage around their wrist twice.

 2. Then wrap the bandage from the inside of their wrist, diagonally across the back of their hand up to the nail of their little finger.
 Then pass the bandage straight across the front of their fingers.